 Art Deco inspired, this bathroom makes quite the statement.
 The vanity is from Bisazza’s Hayon Collection and combined with the black bath tub, tiles and painted black wall the results are dramatic and sophisticated.

-Perini Kitchen Renovations, Project- Hawthorn
+Perini Bathroom Renovations, Project- Hawthorn

 3. Go For Pattern!